 We may smile at the descriptions in the Bible of people making idols to worship, but we make a more subtle error: imagining that God is the god we want him to be.
 Then when he doesn't do what we expected we complain and feel let down.
 Anglican doctrine urges us to stand our ideas about God on three legs: the Bible, tradition, and reason.

-Half-tribe The twelve tribal leaders listed in Genesis 49 are Reuben, Simeon, Levi, Judah, Zebulun, Issachar, Dan, Gad, Asher, Naphtali, Joseph, and Benjamin.
+The twelve tribal leaders listed in Genesis 49 are Reuben, Simeon, Levi, Judah, Zebulun, Issachar, Dan, Gad, Asher, Naphtali, Joseph, and Benjamin.
 But Reuben committed an indiscretion (Genesis 35:2) so he was cursed (Genesis 49:4) and disinherited (1 Chronicles 5:1).
-His inheritance was divided between the two sons of Joseph, Manasseh and Ephraim, whose families were described as "half-tribes".
+His inheritance was divided between the two sons of Joseph, Manasseh and Ephraim, whose families were described as "half-tribes" (Joshua 14:2–4).
 Neither Rueben nor Joseph was listed among the twelve tribes thereafter, Joseph's two sons taking their places, so that the number of named tribes remained twelve.
 The Promised Land was divided accordingly.
+However, the original list reappears in Revelation 7:5–8.

 "Those who cannot remember the past are condemned to repeat it" .